UU-Human-Evolution/1MB335/Lab3.md

 Pairwise alignment tutorial: submit answers to all questions (you can number them 1-1, 1-2, etc).

 Multiple alignment: submit answers to questions 2-1 through 2-4.
 For Question 2-2 and 2-4, it can be useful to include a screenshot of what you saw.
-Only submit the alignment (clustal file) only if you could not show it to a teaching assistant.
+Only submit the alignment (clustal file) if you cannot show it to a teaching assistant.

 **SHOULD WE MAKE THEM PRODUCE FASTA FILES HERE OR ARE THEY ALIGNING THEM AGAIN IN LAB 5??**